Ecwid/ecwid-api-docs/includes/_webhooks.md

 Setup process is easy.
 Once your application has a webhook URL specified in the settings and has a token with appropriate access level for the store, it will receive notifications automatically.
 More details on these are below.

 ### 1. Set webhook URL
-After you successfully [registered your application](/register) with Ecwid, please contact us and provide a webhook URL – Ecwid will send a request to this URL each time a supported event occurs.
+After you successfully [registered your application](/register) with Ecwid, please contact us and provide a single webhook URL – Ecwid will send a request to this URL each time a supported event occurs.
 To enable or modify webhooks for existing application, please contact us as well.

 <aside class="notice">
 This must be a <strong>publicly accessible HTTPS URL</strong>.